 My next big idol was Dr. Ian Dunbar.
 The way Dr. Dunbar designed dog training, kickstarting canines right from puppyhood makes a huge difference in the everyday life with the dog as well as on the grooming table.
 Dr. Dunbar's Courses, books, and videos are a tremendous help not just for me, but also to any doggy owner who wants to replace the unwanted doggy behavior with desired ones.

-Then a "trainer girl" appeared in the horizon with so many dogs and even more trick they knew.
+Then a "trainer girl" appeared in the horizon with so many dogs around her.
 Her and her dogs' repertoire of tricks is breathtaking.
-Emily, aka "Kikopup" is a terrific progressive reinforcement trainer who mastered the clicker training method and uses only non-violent techniques to modify unwanted behavior.
-She gives private dog training lessons and has an endless supply of free, high-quality dog training tutorial videos on youtube and some courses you can purchase, too.
+Emily, aka "Kikopup" is a terrific progressive reinforcement trainer who mastered the clicker training method and uses only progressive reinforcement techniques to modify and eliminate unwanted behavior.
+She gives private dog training lessons and has an endless supply of free (and subscription based), high-quality dog training tutorial videos on youtube and on her website.